 3. Competitors’ Customers: Your competitors’ customers may be unhappy with their current provider or looking for a new option.
 If you can win them over, you’ll gain a valuable customer AND take away business from your competitor.

 4. Prospects Who Fit Your Ideal Customer Profile: If you’ve developed an ideal customer profile, you can use it to find new prospects who fit the same criteria.
-Look for individuals or businesses with similar characteristics to your current best customers.
+Look for individuals or businesses with characteristics similar to those of your current best customers.

-5. Lookalike Audiences: You can also use data from your current customers to find new prospects who are similar to them.
+5. Lookalike Audiences: You can also use data from your current customers to find new prospects similar to them.
 It is often done through online advertising platforms like Facebook and Google.